jfriedly/bedrocklinux-website/markdown/introduction.md

 Very early (before any public release) versions of Bedrock Linux would try to detect if you tried to run a command which isn't available and, on the fly, attempt to find the command in a client.
-This proved to slow.
+This proved too slow.
 Instead, Bedrock's `brp` command will search for all of the commands available and store them in directories which can be included in one's `$PATH` so that those commands work transparently.  `/etc/profile` should include the relevant